A Training-free Method for LLM Text Attribution

-Verifying the provenance of content is crucial to the function of many organizations, e.g., educational institutions, social media platforms, firms, etc. This problem is becoming increasingly challenging as text generated by Large Language Models (LLMs) becomes almost indistinguishable from human-generated content.
-In addition, many institutions utilize in-house LLMs and want to ensure that external, non-sanctioned LLMs do not produce content within the institution.
-In this paper, we answer the following question: Given a piece of text, can we identify whether it was produced by a particular LLM or not?
+\ABSTRACT{ Verifying the provenance of content is crucial to the functioning of many organizations, e.g., educational institutions, social media platforms, and firms.
+This problem is becoming increasingly challenging as text generated by Large Language Models (LLMs) becomes almost indistinguishable from human-generated content.
+In addition, many institutions use in-house LLMs and want to ensure that external, non-sanctioned LLMs do not produce content within their institutions.
+In this paper, we answer the following question: Given a piece of text, can we identify whether it was produced by a particular LLM, while ensuring a guaranteed low false positive rate?
 We model LLM-generated text as a sequential stochastic process with complete dependence on history.
-We then design zero-shot statistical tests to (i) distinguish between text generated by two different known sets of LLMs $\mathcal{A}$ (non-sanctioned) and $\mathcal{B}$ (in-house), and (ii) identify whether text was generated by a known LLM or generated by any unknown model, e.g., a human or some other language generation process.
-We prove that the type I and type II errors of our test decrease exponentially with the length of the text.
-To do so, we show that if $B$ generates the text, then, except with an exponentially small probability in string length, the log-perplexity of the string under $A$ converges to the average cross-entropy of $B$ and $A$.
-We then present experiments using LLMs with white-box access to support our theoretical results and empirically examine the robustness of our results to black-box settings and adversarial attacks.
-In the black-box setting, our method achieves an average true positive rate (TPR) of 82.5\% at a fixed false positive rate (FPR) of 5\%.
-Under adversarial perturbations, our minimum TPR is 48.6\% at the same FPR threshold.
-Both results outperform all non-commercial baselines.
-Our work has a host of practical applications where determining the origin of a piece of text is important, and can also be useful in combating misinformation and ensuring compliance with emerging AI regulations.
-See \href{https://github.com/TaraRadvand74/llm-text-detection}{link} for code, data, and an online demo of the project.
+We then design zero-shot statistical tests\footnote{A zero-shot statistical test is a method that determines whether a piece of text was likely produced by a language model without requiring any prior examples of human or AI-generated text.
+Instead, the test relies on statistical properties of the text, such as how probable or “surprising” its word choices are under a given language model, and evaluates whether these properties are consistent with what that model would typically generate.} to (i) distinguish between text generated by two different known sets of LLMs $\mathcal{A}$ (non-sanctioned) and $\mathcal{B}$ (in-house), and (ii) identify whether text was generated by a known LLM or by any unknown model, e.g., a human or some other language generation process.
+We prove that the Type I and Type II errors of our test decrease exponentially with the length of the text.
+To do so, we show that if $B$ generates the text, then, except with an exponentially small probability in string length, the log-perplexity of the string under the evaluator model $A$ converges to the average cross-entropy of $B$ and $A$.
+We also extend our theory to black-box access via sampling and characterize the required sample size to obtain essentially the same Type I and Type II error upper bounds as in the white-box setting (i.e., with access to $A$).
+We show the tightness of our upper bounds by providing an information-theoretic lower bound that shows that exponential decay in text length is near-optimal.
+We next present numerical experiments to validate our theoretical results and assess their robustness in settings with adversarial post-editing.
+Our work has a host of practical applications in which determining the origin of a text is important and can also be useful for combating misinformation and ensuring compliance with emerging AI regulations.
+See \href{https://github.com/TaraRadvand74/llm-text-detection}{link} for code, data, and an online demo of the project. }